kelc14/capstone_recipe_frontend/README.md

 ###Edamam API
 Recipe data was fetched from Edamam API.
 In order to access this information, you will need to [sign up for a free account here](https://www.edamam.com/).
 You will need to set a `API_APP_KEY` and `API_APP_ID` both provided to you by Edamam.
 ### Node.js Backend
 The backend of this project was built using Node.js with Express JS framework.
 This RESTful API has routes to collect user information, recipe information, book information, calendar information and more.
+Returns JSON data upon request.
+Accepts Authorization via bearer token.

 ## The Looks 👀
 When first visiting Whisk, users see a slideshow of recipe images: